 Alexis de Tocqueville in the second volume of Democracy in America analyzes what distinguishes the learning of science in the United States, a democratic regime, from the learning of these same sciences in other countries, other regimes.

-We advise you not to stop at this article, and to prolong the reading of Tocqueville on the theme of education, studies, science, in connection with democracy.
+We advise you not to stop at this article, and to prolong the reading of Tocqueville on education, studies, science, in connection with democracy.

-better understand what characterizes the study of science in a democracy, Alexis de Tocqueville first defines what these sciences are.
-According to him, it is possible to distinguish easily 3 parts, which one could summarize as follows:
+To better understand what characterizes the study of science in a democracy, Alexis de Tocqueville first defines what these sciences are.
+According to him, it is possible to distinguish 3 parts easily, which one could summarize as follows:

 - The very abstract and not very applicable theory

 - The theory that is not very abstract and very applicable

 - The means of applications

 The mind can, it seems to me, divide science into three parts.

 The first part contains the most theoretical principles, the most abstract notions, those whose application is not known or is very distant.